 The Weber School Foundation is an independent, 501(c)3 educational nonprofit organization.
 Since 1976 they have undertaken projects like this one, providing Weber School District Students with remarkable opportunities.
 Two fundraisers are held each year, The Christmas Jubilee and the Annual Golf Tournament.
 Proceeds from these events go to things such as scholarships, school supplies, educational tools, specialized training, and adaptive equipment for those with special needs.

 The mission of the foundation is to better Weber School District.
-Brandi Hammon, owner and broker of Mountain Luxury Real Estate, is a member of the board.
+Brandi Hammon, owner and broker of Mountain Luxury Real Estate and Lodging, is a member of the board.
 “I am a part of the foundation because there is nothing more important than education.
 We have a direct impact on the community and we’re making a difference in the lives of these kids.”

 Trail chairs will be available at the following locations, each will have a different procedure for checking out equipment.
 Call any of the following locations for more information.